RediSearch/RediSearch/docs/Commands.md

 FT.SEARCH books-idx "@title:space @categories:{science}"
 ```

-Searching for books with "Python" in any TEXT field, limited to ten results starting at the tenth result, and returning only the "title" field:
+Searching for books with "Python" in any TEXT field, returning ten results starting from the tenth result in the entire result set (in other words, paginating), and returning only the "title" field:

 ```sql
 FT.SEARCH books-idx "python" LIMIT 10 10 RETURN 1 title